julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

 Control & Status
 ~~~~~~~~~~~~~~~~

-This operational status of Scenario 1 required by the |Req 3 abbr| is made available through:
+The operational status of Scenario 1 required by the |Req 3 abbr| is made available through:

     * the :ref:`dashboard_application` of the |Supvisors| Web UI, as a LED near the application state,
     * the :ref:`xml_rpc` (example below),